-Microsoft recommends that users have the minimum permissions they need to perform their work as a security practice.
+As a security practice, Microsoft recommends that users have the minimum permissions they need to do their work.
 See Azure Active Directory Privileged Identity Management resources.

 The following table shows the methods used to associate your partner ID with various RBAC access options.

 |AOBO||CSP direct partner or indirect provider creates the subscription for the customer, making the CSP direct partner or indirect provider default owner of the subscription using AOBO.
 CSP direct partner or indirect provider give indirect reseller access to the subscription using AOBO.||Automatic (no partner work required)|